 Under the current law, 10 USC § 1414, military retirees who are eligible for both a military pension (retired pay) and who are rated by the Department of Veterans Affairs as being at least 50% disabled may receive both their earned military pension and their VA disability compensation.
 However, military retirees rated as 40% or less disabled are denied “concurrent receipt” of both their pension and the VA disability compensation they otherwise qualify for.
 They have to sacrifice either all or a portion of their military pension, or forego receiving VA disability compensation.
 This seems more than a little unfair when one considers that an individual who served 90 days, not even finishing a single enlistment, may receive lifetime VA disability compensation, yet a 20 or 30 year military retiree and pensioner with a 40% disability rating may not.

 There’s another class of military retirees who likewise are left out in the cold: those involuntarily retired due to incapacitating disability.
 Under service regulations, the military can forcibly retire military members if, in connection with their military service, they have become so incapacitated they are no longer capable of performing military duties.
 I am one such involuntary military retiree, having served 10 years, 11 months on active duty.
 I have friends who have served 13 or even 18 years and been involuntarily retired due to service-connected disabilities.
-We’re not allowed to receive both our military pensions and VA disability compensation, even though in my own case and that of several others I know, we are rated as 100% disabled by the Department of Veterans Affairs–in other words, the VA has assessed us as having no reasonable capability of working.
+We’re not allowed to receive both our military pensions and VA disability compensation, even though in my own case and that of several others I know, we are rated as 100% disabled by the Department of Veterans Affairs–in other words, the VA has assessed us as having no reasonable capability of working full time (at least in a way that’s sustainable to our health).
 Moreover, our military pensions are far lower than they would have been had we not become disabled through our military service–military pensions are calculated based on the average of the highest 36 months of military basic pay.
 This increases exponentially the more years of service one has, and with each subsequent promotion.
 Thus, our pensions are far less than they would otherwise have been, and we’re denied “concurrent receipt” of both our military pensions and the VA disability compensation we’re otherwise eligible for.
 That’s a double financial hit for disabled veterans/military retirees who sacrificed our health and future employability in service of our nation.

 Here’s where you can find a list of the 14 Representatives on the House Armed Services Committee with the most power to change this law: